CodeWeazle/json-mapper/HowTo.md

 ### Fields that are @Mapped with the same *type* option

-Fields of classes which are annotated by @JSONMapped themselves will be mapped into the appropriate (generated) mapping class of this field.
+Fields of classes which are annotated by @Mapped themselves will be mapped into the appropriate (generated) mapping class of this field.
 Mapping of values happens automatically.

 ```
 @Mapped(type=GeneratorType.JSON, fluentAccessors = false)